liaswapna/ecommerce-store/README.md

 A full-stack e-commerce platform built with FastAPI and React.
 Customers can browse products, manage a cart, and place orders.
 Admins can manage products and view orders.

-> **Demo notice:** This is a portfolio project.
-Do not use real personal information.

 ---

 ## Live Demo